5 Fun Tips for a Simple Christmas Focused on Christ

 To avoid the commercialization of Christmas, we try to focus on Christ’s birth instead of parties, events, spending, and gift-giving.

 We are intentional about what we do and how much money we spend during Christmas.
-This helps direct the focus on gratitude for what we have instead of expectation of what we do not.

 • Do Simple Acts of Kindness During Christmas